 What To Expect During Your Initial Consultation

 Potential clients are invited to set up an appointment with our experienced lawyers for an initial consultation, usually lasting about one hour.
-We do not charge for initial consultations.
 This consultation is a great opportunity for us to discuss your situation so that we can provide you with insight about how we will be able to help you move forward with your case, point out any areas that we see as potentially difficult or tricky, and give you an idea of what it means to be a client of the team at Kirsch & Kirsch, LLC.

 Tips For Preparing For an Initial Consultation